sagemath/trac_to_gh/Issue 688.md

 # Issue 688: conversion to Singular for QuotientRingElements broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/688

 Original creator: malb